NorfairKing/smos/smos-docs-site/pages/features.markdown

 date: 2018-11-13
 ---

-## What is Smos?

-### A replacement for emacs org mode

-Smos intends to deprecate Emacs org mode by being more robust, more customisable, by providing a better and more tool-friendly file format and by using a more sane configuration language.
+## GTD for power-users

+Smos is a comprehensive system for GTD with power-users as the audience.

-### Completely customisable
+## Completely customisable

 Smos is first and foremost a library with which you can build your own version.
 It is similar to XMonad in this respect.
 See [the default configuration](https://github.com/NorfairKing/smos/blob/master/smos/src/Smos/Default.hs) for an example of a configuration.

-### Future-proof file format
+## Future-proof file format

 The Smos file format (`.smos`) is completely future proof because it is just a subset of YAML: